-B.(1) Attached Appendix F, 910B5 State Equalization Guarantee (SEG) Rating Expectations □Meets A complete response must Include a complete 910B5 Worksheet in Appendix F; □Approaches Use appropriate values and computations in each year; Use projected unit value; and Budget the correct special education percentage based on the local special education population, unless the school has a sufficient justification for why it will have a larger population (provide justification, if applicable). □Does Not Meet [ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:]
+B.(1) Attached Appendix F, 910B5 State Equalization Guarantee (SEG) Rating Expectations □Meets A complete response must • Include a complete 910B5 Worksheet in Appendix F ; □Approaches Use appropriate values and computations in each year; Use projected unit value; and Budget the correct special education percentage based on the local special □Does Not Meet education population, unless the school has a sufficient justification for why it will have a larger population (provide justification, if applicable).
+ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:

-B.(2) Attached Appendix G: Proposed five-year Budget Plan Rating Expectations □Meets A complete response must Include a five-year budget plan in Appendix G that is based on the 910B5 SEG □Approaches Revenue Worksheet from Appendix F; Support the proposed school's mission and all elements of the proposed □Does Not Meet program laid out in the application; and Align with the proposed school's five-year growth plan.
+B.(2) Attached Appendix G: Proposed five-year Budget Plan Rating Expectations □Meets A complete response must ■ Include a five-year budget plan in Appendix G that is based on the 910B5 SEG Revenue Worksheet from Appendix F;

+□Approaches Support the proposed school's mission and all elements of the proposed program laid out in the application; and □Does Not Meet Align with the proposed school's five-year growth plan.
+ENTER INDEPENDE NT REVIEW TEAM COMMENTS HERE:

+B.(3) Budget Narrative

+Rating Expectations

-B.(3) Budget Narrative Rating Expectations □Meets A complete response must • Explain basic assumptions; □Approaches Identify reliable sources for each assumption; Include priorities consistent with the proposed school's mission; Include priorities consistent with the proposed school's educational program; Include priorities consistent with the proposed school's staffing; and Include priorities consistent with the proposed school's facility. □Does Not Meet [ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:]
+□Meets A complete response must • Explain basic assumptions; • Identify reliable sources for each assumption.

+□Approaches Identify reliable sources for each assumption; Include priorities consistent with the proposed school's mission; Include priorities consistent with the proposed school's educational program; Include priorities consistent with the proposed school's staffing; and Include priorities consistent with the proposed school's facility.

+□Does Not Meet

+ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:

-B. (4) Budget Adjustments Rating Expectations A complete response must □Meets Describe budget control strategies as well as budget adjustments that will be made to meet financial budget and cash-flow challenges; Describe budget control strategies as well as budget adjustments that will be made to address the failure to receive any anticipated funding sources; Include explanations that are viable and realistic, based on the professional judgment of experienced, licensed, school business officials; □Approaches Address how special education students will receive services before special education funding is provided, based on accurate 40-day counts; and Address how gaps between budgeted students and actual enrollment will be addressed.
-Demonstrate how budget control strategies provide capacity to manage the budget successfully. □Does Not Meet Address how the school will modify the budget for students with special needs. describe how the proposed school will address the budget in the event that the proposed school has budgeted for more students, based on early enrollment, than actually enroll in the proposed school at the beginning of the proposed school year.
-[ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:]
+B. (4) Budget Adjustments Rating Expectations □Meets A complete response must Describe budget control strategies as well as budget adjustments that will be made to meet financial budget and cash-flow challenges; Describe budget control strategies as well as budget adjustments that will be made to address the failure to receive any anticipated funding sources; Include explanations that are viable and realistic, based on the professional □Approaches judgment of experienced, licensed, school business officials; Address how special education students will receive services before special education funding is provided, based on accurate 40-day counts; and Address how gaps between budgeted students and actual enrollment will be addressed.
+Demonstrate how budget control strategies provide capacity to manage the budget successfully.
+Address how the school will modify the budget for students with special needs. describe how the proposed school will address the budget in the event that the proposed school has budgeted for more students, based on early enrollment, than actually enroll in the proposed school at the beginning of the proposed school year. □Does Not Meet ENTER INDEPENDE ENT REVIEW TEAM COMMENTS HERE: